goldsmiths-computational-arts/2020.goldcomparts.show/data/bios/xsun002.md

-Xinyu Sun is a visual designer and interaction designer whose keen to explore the possibilities of sound and interactive art, trying to combine data with different media.
+Xinyu Sun is a visual designer and interaction designer who explores possibilities of sound and interactive art, combining data with a range of media.